-This has to be the very best chicken marinade that I’ve ever made.
+The marinade for this Chicken Shawarma has to be the very best marinade that I’ve ever made.
 The marinade was so good that I might even use it as a sauce in the future.
 The flavor is an interesting mix of savory garlic, sweet spices like cinnamon, clove, and nutmeg, and tangy yogurt and lemon.
 It’s pure magic.
 Next time I’ll probably cut the chicken into strips before marinating to increase the surface area and magnify the flavor saturation.

 I made this chicken with the intention of eating it in these sandwich wraps but then I started topping salads with it and eventually just snacked on it plain.
 It’s just that good.
 You could really use this flavorful chicken for anything.
 I divided the ingredient list to show just the chicken & marinade in case you want to use it for something other than the sandwich, because even if you don’t want the sandwich, you NEED to at least try the chicken.

 If you’ve had chicken shawarma in a restaurant, this is a bit different.
 Real chicken shawarma is cooked slowly on a rotisserie with fattier bits of chicken.
 The result is an uber-moist, somewhat greasy delight.
 Also, when you buy a chicken shawarma sandwich, the lettuce is usually tossed in an oregano vinaigrette, feta and red onion.
 Well, I had some feta and red onion but forgot both when building my sandwich.
 A total tragedy… but it was still magically delicious.

 CHICKEN & MARINADE

 - 2 large chicken breasts (1.25 lbs) ($2.48)

 - 1/2 cup plain yogurt ($0.25)